Weaker commodity stocks drag FTSE down from highs

 LONDON, Nov 14 (Reuters) - Britain’s top share index retreated from a six-week high on Friday, with commodity stocks losing ground following a further drop in prices of crude oil and industrial metals.

-The UK mining index fell 1.5 percent, the biggest sectoral decliner, after copper prices slipped and were on track for their biggest weekly loss since September.
-Miners Rio Tinto, BHP Billiton and Fresnillo dropped 1.5 to 2.1 percent.
+The UK mining index fell 1.6 percent, the biggest sectoral decliner, after copper prices slipped and were on track for their biggest weekly loss since September.
+Miners Rio Tinto, BHP Billiton and Randgold Resources dropped 1.6 to 2.3 percent.

 “The FTSE 100 has had a rally of over 550 points since its low on Oct.
 16. In the short term it looks overbought and will probably weaken.
 I doubt that the index can sustain its rise above 6,500 points.”

-The blue-chip FTSE 100 index was down 0.3 percent at 6,618.08 points.
+The blue-chip FTSE 100 index was down 0.3 percent at 6,616.11 points by 0849 GMT.
 It closed 0.4 percent higher in the previous session after rising to its highest level since late September.

-Mid-cap company Premier Farnell, a distributor of small electronics and electronic parts, slipped 9.2 percent after warning full-year operating margins would be slightly below prior year levels as it experienced softer trading conditions in Asia and Europe.
-(Reporting by Atul Prakash and Lionel Laurent; Editing by Jeremy Gaunt)
+Mid-cap company Premier Farnell, a distributor of small electronics and electronic parts, slipped 9 percent after warning full-year operating margins would be slightly below prior year levels as it experienced softer trading conditions in Asia and Europe.
+(Reporting by Atul Prakash; Editing by Toby Chopra)